velocityzen/fp-ts-iterators/docs/modules/AsyncIterable.ts.md

 ## asUnit

-Maps the value to the void constant value.
+Maps every value to the void constant value.

 **Signature**